 Altogether this is a clever camera drone with a lot of smart features.
 The obstacle avoidance is pleasing, especially when you consider there’re plenty of models out there that still don’t have it.

-If bigger means better to you then skip the DJI Mavic Pro.
-If your priorities are with portability, maneuverability, long flight times, and a fast charging, put this capable craft onto your short list.
+If bigger means better to you, then skip the DJI Mavic Pro.
+If your priorities are with portability, maneuverability, long flight times, and fast charging, put this capable craft onto your short list.

 The DJI Spark can make a great quadcopter for a beginner, but there’s more of a learning curve compared to other models in this guide.
 This is due to its all-inclusive control system.